 Pokhara sightseeing tour can be easily accessed by a flight of about 35min or drive of about 6 hrs.
 The natural beauty of its lakeside location and its proximity to the mountains has made in the natural choice for trekkers and adventures.
 Explore Nepal’s 2nd largest city on a sightseeing tour of all the major sights, such as the Old Bazaar, Devi’s Fall, Barahi Temple, and the Regional Mountain Museum.
 With superb views of the Himalayas, sail on Phewa Lake, and go to Seti Gandaki Gorge.

-Pokhara sightseeing has a rare Combination of the long arrays of snowed peaks, crystal clean lakes, panoramic Annapurna Himal and the warm climate.
-There are hundreds of tourist standard hotels including non star to five star levels.
-All kinds of tourist facilities such as, foreign currency exchange, ACAP entry permit, visa extension, flight ticket reconfirmation etc. are available in this multi -cultural city.
+Pokhara sightseeing has a rare combination of the long arrays of snowed peaks, crystal clear lakes, panoramic Annapurna Himal and the warm climate.
+There are hundreds of tourist standard hotels including non-star to five-star levels.
+All kinds of tourist facilities such as foreign currency exchange, ACAP entry permit, visa extension, flight ticket reconfirmation, etc. are available in this multicultural city.
 This city is popularly known as “City of Tourism” is absolutely free from any type of pollution.

 Phewa Lake, the second largest lake in the kingdom, roughly measuring 1.5 km by 4 km, is the center of all attractions in Pokhara.
 The enchanting lake is an idyllic playground.
-Brightly painted wooden boats and sailboats can be rented on reasonable cost around lakeside.
+Brightly painted wooden boats and sailboats can be rented at a reasonable cost around lakeside.